jon-harper/jon-harper.github.io/docs/abs/about.md

     During the extrusion process, all plastics off-gas VOCs and microparticles of plastic.
 Some plastics are typically printed in open air, but **lack of unpleasant odor does not equal safety**.
 An activated carbon/HEPA filter combination in the same room as a 3D printer (preferably near the build area) is considered sufficient for open-air printing, but research is ongoing.

 [^a6]:
     For example, PEI is used to coat 3D printer heated beds, which can reach 125°C or more.
+Considerations for high-temperature enclosures are discussed in Part 2.

 [^b1]:
     A familiar use of injection-molded ABS is in the manufacture of LEGO bricks.